Last updated: November 2022

 NEJM Group.
 We may share your information within NEJM Group.

 For NEJM Catalyst users, if we think you would enjoy some of the latest products and offers from event sponsors, event organizers or other third parties, we may share your name, email address, and professional background information.
 If you would prefer not to receive these communications, please contact us at email@example.com.

-For NEJM Knowledge+ users, if your access is purchased for you through a residency program, we may share with your residency program administrators your personal information and certain usage and performance data, including your progress and time spent in various modules, your practice exam scores, and your metacognitive scores.
+For NEJM Knowledge+ users, if your access is purchased for you through your educational institution, we may share with your institutional program administrators your personal information and certain usage and performance data, including your progress and time spent in various modules, your exam scores, and your metacognitive scores.

 For NEJM CareerCenter users, CVs and cover letters uploaded to our site are not shared or forwarded, except at the option of the jobseeker.
 Jobseekers are not required to create a physician profile to apply for an open position but are encouraged to do so.
 The contact information included in the physician profile is controlled by and may be limited by the jobseeker and you have the option to hide your profile so that it is not available to prospective employers.